 We've made ExpressVPN the top of our charts in the race for greatest VPN for Netflix.
 In a crowded market, it's the VPN's speed, security and simplicity that makes Express stand out.

 Many VPNs have given up on Netflix unblocking, leading to the infamous proxy error advising you to turn off your VPN when watching Netflix.
-Fortunately the few VPNs recommended below are regularly tested and confirmed to be still working for Netflix.
+Fortunately the five VPNs recommended below are regularly tested and confirmed as of January 2019 to be still working for Netflix.
 While your options for Netflix-compatible VPN providers, there are still a few things to look out for.

 Download speeds and server coverage should be your top priorities.
 Video streaming is an intensive activity, and you’ll need nippy performance levels to avoid suffering at the hands of stuttering footage, particularly when watching HD content (or indeed 4K).
 Having plenty of servers on offer will mean you’ll be more likely to be able to find that vital fast connection, as well (generally speaking).